ruivieira/blog/content/containerised-streaming-data-generation.md

 Title: Containerised Streaming Data Generation using State-Space Models
 Date: 2018-05-12 19:21

 To prototype and test almost any application some type of input data is needed.
-Getting the right data can be difficult for a several reasons, including strict licenses, a considerable amount of data engineering to shape the data to our requirements and the setup of dedicated data producers.
+Getting the right data can be difficult for several reasons, including strict licenses, a considerable amount of data engineering to shape the data to our requirements and the setup of dedicated data producers.
 Additionally, in modern applications, we are often interested in realtime/streaming and distributed processing of data with platforms such as [Apache Kafka](https://kafka.apache.org/) and [Apache Spark](https://spark.apache.org/) and deployment in a cloud environment like [OpenShift](https://www.openshift.com/) with tools such as [oshinko](https://radanalytics.io/).

 Simulating data is not trivial, since we might want to capture complex characteristic to evaluate our algorithms in conditions similar to the real world.